craigbaird/home_code_exercise/README.md

 # Home Code Exercise

-This repository shows my solution to a code exercise, using bootstrap to create a responsive layout, and using jQuery to collect form data and append it to the DOM
+This repository shows my solution to a code exercise, using bootstrap to create a responsive layout, and using jQuery to collect form data and append it to the DOM.

 ## The Problem
 The task was to create a responsive webpage using bootstrap, with items stacking vertically on smaller screens, and some elements sitting inline on larger screens.
 I was also given form data, asked to build out the rest of the form, and to display the data collected upon hitting a submit button.